RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCgdb.rst

 products described herein.
 No license, including implied or arising by estoppel, to any intellectual property rights is granted by this document.
-Terms and limitations applicable to the purchase or use of AMDâ€™s products are as set forth in a signed agreement between the parties or in AMD™ Standard Terms and Conditions of Sale.
+Terms and limitations applicable to the purchase or use of AMD products are as set forth in a signed agreement between the parties or in AMD™ Standard Terms and Conditions of Sale.

 AMD, the AMD Arrow logo, ROCm® and combinations thereof are trademarks